alphacastio/connectors-main/.github/ISSUE_TEMPLATE/data-request.md

 [Date, Country, ColumnX, etc]

 **What data should be extracted?**
 Describe as precisely as possible.
-Use images if needed (recommended)
+Provide examples if needed.
+Try to use images (recommended)
-* What is the URL of the data? does it change or it is always the same?
+* What is the URL of the data?
+Does it change or it is always the same?
 * Where is the date?
 * Where is the data?
 * Which are the variables or how should the variable names be created?